plediii/route53-controller/README.md

 $ node bin/upload-lambda.js --resource resource.json --role arn:aws:iam::NNNNNNNNNNNN:role/lambda_role --region=us-west-2
 ```

-`upload-lambda` will create a Lambda function `route53-controller` if
+`upload-lambda` will first attempt to update the deployment package of
+an existing Lambda function named `route53-controller`.
+If the Lambda
-one does not already exist, and update the function code if it does.
+function does not already exist, `upload-lambda` will attempt to
+create one.
+An ARN for an existing IAM Role must be provided to
+create a new Lambda function.

 ## Trigger Lambda function when autoscaling group changes